-B. Professionalism Rating 1.
-Take responsibility for learning and ongoing professional development 2.
-Establish professional networks and affiliations 3.
-Articulate and apply CCS policies and procedures 4.
+B. Professionalism Rating Take responsibility for learning and ongoing professional development Establish professional networks and affiliations Articulate and apply CCS policies and procedures 4.
 Articulate and apply ethical guidelines and legal regulations 5.
 Form/sustain relationships that maintain confidentiality & standards of practice 6.
 Seek appropriate guidance, supervision, and consultation 7.
 Interact appropriately and effectively with a wide range of professionals 8.
 Demonstrate awareness of strengths and growth edges 9.
 Develop confidence in own competence 10.
 Display an awareness of, and comfort with, personal and professional boundaries 11.
 Manage personal stress/issues to limit impact on professional work 12.
 Manage time effectively 13.
 Maintain accurate, sufficient, and timely documentation 14.
 Recognize strengths and use them to further the profession 15.
 Actively seeks and demonstrates openness and responsiveness to feedback in supervision 16.
 Independently recognizes ethical dilemmas as they arise and applies ethical decision-making process to resolve the dilemmas 17.
-Manages difficulty communication and is able to engage in "difficult dialogues" when professionally relevant Competency Rating:
+Manages difficulty communication and is able to engage in "difficult dialogues" when professionally relevant Competency Rating: Comments: Overall impressions: Click or tap to en ter a date.
+Clinical Resident Signature Printed Name Date Click on top to on do Supervisor Signature Printed Name Click or tap to en ter a date.
+Supervisor Signature Filited Name Date Click or tap to en ter a date Clinical Resident Coordinator Signature Printed Name Date Camada A Condent Coordinate.
+Cignature 1 inited Name

-Overall impressions:

-Click on ten to onten a data

-Clinical Fellow Signature Printed Name Click or tap to enter a date.
-Date

-Clinical reliow Signature Finited Name Date

-Supervisor Signature Printed Name Click or tap to enter a date.

-Supervisor Signature Printed Name Date

-Click or tap to enter a date.

-Clinical Fellow Coordinator Signature Printed Name e Date